Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Introduction

-Design-level properties are much more powerful than simple comparisons of concrete values (\eg ``\texttt{x==y}'').
-They may contain quantifiers, set/map operations, relations between encrypted variables, code-reflection properties (\eg, ``no variable other than \texttt{x} can be modified''), etc. We envision a future in which contract designers and developers are empowered to express these powerful properties as the ``higher law'' to govern the contract code, and the platform \textit{ensures} these properties so that the contracts are impervious to potential code bugs or trapdoors.
-We believe that a platform providing such high assurance will substantially bolster the public's confidence on smart contract technology.
+\textbf{Overview.} In this paper, we present a technique named \textit{Theorem-Carrying Transactions} (TCT).
+It offers a faithful and scalable verification approach for the Ethereum community to complement the assurance that existing (primarily static and compile-time) verification techniques can provide.
+Before explaining TCT’s assurance, we first present our ``worldview'' about smart contracts that differentiates TCT from existing techniques.

-\textbf{Problem formulation.} Smart contracts represent a unique programming paradigm.
-Conceptually, the whole community is co-developing a single gigantic ``program", as in \autoref{fig:gigantic}: everyone, even an attacker, can be a programmer and/or a user of this program; every contract is an OO object with a cryptographically strong identity called the ``contract address'', \ie \ an object reference.
-Any interaction between two objects is made by calling the target object via a reference.
-The platform (\eg \ Ethereum VM, or EVM) sequentially (\ie \ no concurrency) executes transactions, each of which is triggered by a user-invocation of a public method in an object.
+\textsc{Our ``worldview'' about smart contracts.} Smart contracts represent a unique programming paradigm.
+Conceptually, the whole community is co-developing a single gigantic ``program", as in \autoref{fig:gigantic}: everyone, even an attacker, can be a programmer of it; every contract is an OO object with a cryptographically strong identity called the ``contract address'', essentially an object reference.
+Any interaction between two objects is made by a cross-object method call via a reference.
+The platform (Ethereum VM, or EVM) sequentially (\ie, without concurrency) executes transactions, each triggered by a user-invocation of a public method in an object.
 In 2022, the number of contracts on Ethereum's mainnet had reached 1.45 million \cite{total-contracts}.
-It is worth emphasizing that they are not 1.45 million individual programs, but a single program with 1.45 million objects interconnected!
+We emphasize that they are not 1.45 million individual programs, but a single program with 1.45 million objects interconnected!

-For brevity, we refer to this gigantic program as $GP$. $GP$ has been self-evolving since 2015 and is highly polymorphic: (1) a transaction’s semantics is determined by the reference topology between the objects; (2) a transaction can create new contracts and references.
-The reference topology is a result of real-world business and trust relations, not implied by the static code.
-Therefore, static code alone is insufficient for reasoning about $GP$’s behaviors.
+For brevity, we refer to this gigantic program, consisting of OO objects and the references between them, as $GP$.
+The $GP$ has been self-evolving since 2015 and is highly polymorphic: (1) the behavior of every cross-contract transaction is determined by the references held in the contracts; (2) a transaction can create new contracts and references.
+The reference topology is the result of real-world business and trust relationships, {\em not implied by static code}.
+In other words, the reference topology is the runtime data essential to the $GP$.
+When one talks about \textit{code-is-law} of smart contracts, it is really the $GP$ one is referring to.